MotionSpell/substance-signals/doc/build.md

 ### Out of tree builds

+You can tell the build system to generate its binaries elsewhere, by setting the 'BIN' environment variable (which defaults to 'bin'):

 ```
 $ make BIN=subdir
 ```

 # Run
-The binaries are in generated in ```bin/```including a sample player, the dashcastx application, and all the unit test apps.
+The binaries, by default, are in generated in ```bin/```including a sample player, the dashcastx application, and all the unit test apps.

 #### Linux